Anomalous symmetry protected topological states in interacting fermion systems

-which is again obtained from \eq{eq:Pf012}.
-Actually \eq{eq:move} is the only possible (2-2) move that changes fermion parity.
-Since \eq{eq:move} also changes the total number of Majorana loops by one, the whole wavefunction does not have a definite fermion parity(fermion parity odd/even for odd/even number of Majorana loop) and is not a legitimate 2D SRE state.
-Suppose the four vertices on the boundary are connected to a vertex labeled by $g_\ast$ in the bulk, then the 3D bulk complex fermion parity change under this $F_\mathrm{2D}$ move is
+which is obtained similar to \eq{eq:Pf_tetra}.
+Suppose the four vertices on the boundary are connected to the bulk vertex labeled by $\s_\ast$, then the 3D bulk complex fermion parity change under this $F_\mathrm{2D}$ move is